 CPSTF found strong evidence that these interventions improve blood pressure and cholesterol when used in a team-based care model — and some evidence they can reduce morbidity and mortality related to CVD.

-When these interventions are implemented in minority or underserved communities, they can improve health, reduce health disparities, and enhance health equity.
+When these interventions are implemented in minority or underserved communities, they can improve health and reduce health disparities.

 Economic evidence indicates these interventions are cost-effective.